givepraise/praise/packages/docs/install-praise-on-digital-ocean.md

 nano .env
 ```

-Configure the `SERVER` variable with the domain name you would like to run Praise on.
+Configure the `HOST` variable with the domain name you would like to run Praise on.
 For local development, enter `localhost`.

 ```
-SERVER=
+HOST=
 ```

 Set database connection parameters.
 Do not use same username/password for `INITDB` user and regular user.